-Abraham rose early next morning and gave bread and a skin bag of water to Hagar.
+Abraham rose early next morn- 1K 19:3 ing and gave bread and a skin bag of water to Hagar.
 He put the child on her back and sent her away.
 She went off and wandered in the desert of Beersheba.
-When there was no more water in the skin, she pushed the boy under one of the bushes, 16 and then went and sat down about a hundred yards away, for she thought, "I cannot bear to see my son die."
+When there was no more water in the skin, she pushed the boy under one of the bushes, and then went and sat down about a hundred vards away, for she thought, "I cannot bear to see my son die.3

 But as she sat there, the child began to wail.
-God heard him and the Angel of God called to Hagar from heaven and said, "What is the matter, Hagar?
+God heard him and the angel of God called to Hagar from heaven and said, "What is the matter, Hagar?
 Don't be afraid.
 God has heard the boy crying.
-18 Get up, pick the boy up and hold him safely, for I will make him into a great nation."
-19 God then opened her 16:10 eyes and she saw a well of water.
-She 17:20 went and filled the skin and gave the boy a drink.
+Get up, pick the boy up and hold him safely, for I will make him into a great nation."
+God then opened her eyes and she saw a well of water.
+She went and filled the skin and gave the boy a drink.